NuevoFoundation/workshops/content/english/unity/outline.md

 Now that we have all the UI set, we want the game to function as we intend it to.
 Right now when we simulate the playable game, we can move Nuvi, but the end screen is already showing.
 To fix this, we will have a script that will dictate how the game should go.
 Under the Scripts folder in the Projects window, create a new script called "Outline".
 Drag this script into the "Main Camera" inspector which we can locate under the hierarchy.

 Before we add anything into the "Outline" script, let's first set a few things up.
-If we were to run the game now, we can still move Nuvi and shoot the pink enemies despite the UI popping up.
+If we were to run the game now, we can still move Nuvi and fire at the pink enemies despite the UI popping up.
 Let's fix that by setting up spawn points.
 "Create Empty" in the hierarchy window and rename it to "SpawnPoints".
 Then, Create four more Transforms under "SpawnPoints" and rename them "EnemyLoc1", "EnemyLoc2", "EnemyLoc3", and "PlayerLoc".
 Reposition them using the Move tool so that they are right on the enemies and players like so:

 <img src="../img/13_enemyspawn.png" alt="Reposition spawn point for enemy" width="400"/>